Isabel Mary Cole-Hamilton1

 Desmond Willoughby Richard Chaloner1

-Desmond Willoughby Richard Chaloner was born on 8 January 1920.1 He is the son of Major Claudius Willoughby Chaloner and Adelaide Winifred Grove.2
+Desmond Willoughby Richard Chaloner was born on 8 January 1920.1 He was the son of Major Claudius Willoughby Chaloner and Adelaide Winifred Grove.2 He died on 10 January 2010 at age 90.3

-He was educated at Shrewsbury School, Shrewsbury, Shropshire, England.1 He fought in the Second World War, with the King's African Rifles.1 He gained the rank of Lieutenant in the service of the Royal Inniskilling Fusiliers.1 He graduated from Trinity College, Dublin University, Dublin, County Dublin, Ireland, in 1943 with a Bachelor of Arts (B.A.).1 He lived in 2003 at High Bank, Chearsley, Aylesbury, Buckinghamshire, England.1
+He was educated at Shrewsbury School, Shrewsbury, Shropshire, EnglandG.1 He fought in the Second World War, with the King's African Rifles.1 He gained the rank of Lieutenant in the Royal Inniskilling Fusiliers.1 He graduated from Trinity College, Dublin University, Dublin, County Dublin, IrelandG, in 1943 with a Bachelor of Arts (B.A.)1 He lived in 2003 at High Bank, Chearsley, Aylesbury, Buckinghamshire, EnglandG.1

 Citations